 Exactly what is Magical Realism fiction — what is it, and what differentiates it from fantasy?
 Since it’s the category I’ve chosen to read most and often write, I think a lot about this.
-The many good lists of magical realism fiction online point us toward some stories that seem to me to belong more in the category of fantasy.
-But the publishing industry’s terminology may not be what you expect for this category.
+There are many good lists of magical realism fiction.
+They point toward stories along the whole range of speculative tfiction, from a small touch of magic in a realistic setting to epic fantasy in other worlds.

 Even the publishing industry isn’t exactly sure what magical realism fiction is.
 Agents and publishers aren’t consistent about the terminology.The publishing industry defines magical realism fiction as realistic fiction with a magical element.
 Bookstores have no such aisle or shelf.
 They typically shelve magical realism among all realistic fiction, so you have to go to Goodreads or another list online to find out the titles that might interest you.
 Some will list the classical examples, such as Book Riot’s or Goodread’s lists.
 Other will list more contemporary MR novels.